 Where are they now?

-Together they sang a song so sad and so grey, dark clouds filled the skies and drenched the earth with rain.
+It is said that the woodswomen used to stand at the edge of the woods, looking out over the fields, towns and villages.
+Together, they sang a song so sad, so grey, dark clouds filled the skies and drenched the earth with rain.
 Some of the townspeople felt a sorrow they could not explain and children cried without knowing why.
-The woodswomen’s tears fell upon the earth under their feet, and the Great Mother took their tears and laid them gently down to rest.
+The woodswomen’s tears fell upon the earth and the Great Mother took them with her loving hands and laid them gently down to rest.

-So if ever you are out in the woods and listen very closely, you might just catch that weeping song of the woodswomen, softly singing in the wind…
+So if ever you go in the woods, and listen very closely, you might just catch that weeping song of the woodswomen, softly singing in the wind…

-Many things have been said about that time so long ago and we may never know the whole truth about what really happened to the woodswomen.
+Many things have been said about that time so long ago and we may never know the full story.

 What we do know, however, is that the woodswomen are returning.
-I have met them myself in the woods and heard stories from all over the world about the returning of the woodswomen.
+I have met them in the woods and heard stories from all over the world about the return of the woodswomen.